Introduction

 monopoly: true

-usageMatchRegex is the regex to use to find the translations keys, the above regex are for, in order, t!, td!, td_string! and td_display!.
-If you don't use all translations macro you can remove/comment out the regex for that macro.
-Those regex are not perfect, and I'm no expert so there maybe is some better/faster ones, and if you encounter a problem with them feel free to open an issue/discussion on github about it.
+usageMatchRegex is the regex to use to find the translations keys; the above regex patterns are, in order: for t!, td!, td_string! and td_display!.
+If you don't use all translations macros, you can remove/comment out the regex for that macro.
+These regexes may not be perfect, and I am no expert, so there may be better or faster alternatives.
+If you encounter a problem with them, feel free to open an issue or discussion on GitHub.

-monopoly is to disable all supported frameworks, if you use any other frameworks supported by the extension in your project set it to false.
+monopoly disables all supported frameworks; if you use any other frameworks supported by the extension in your project, set it to false.

-There is multiple settings for the extension that you can set in .vscode/settings.json, those are all optional, here is non exhaustive list with their (default):
+There are multiple settings for the extension that you can set in .vscode/settings.json; those are all optional.
+Here is a non-exhaustive list with their defaults in parentheses:

-You can find other settings that could interest you in the official doc, with more information about the settings mentioned above, with their default value.
+You can find other settings that may interest you in the official documentation, with more information about the settings mentioned above, along with their default values.

-This extension offer some other interesting features that could interest you, I would suggest you to take a look at their wiki for more information.
+This extension offers other interesting features.
+I suggest you take a look at their wiki for more information.